TheOdinProject/javascript-exercises/README.md

 To add a new exercise:

-1. Be sure you've ran `npm install` at the root of the `javascript-exercises` directory
+1. Be sure to run `npm install` at the root of the `javascript-exercises` directory.
-2. Run the command `npm run generate`
+2. Run the command `npm run generate`.
-3. When prompted, enter the name of the new exercise in camelCase syntax
+3. When prompted, enter the name of the new exercise in "camelCase" syntax.

 After entering an exercise name, a new directory with the necessary files will be created.
 You will then need to update the `README.md` and `spec.js` files as well as the files in the `solution` directory of the new exercise.